ad-freiburg/elevant/README.md

 ### Add a benchmark

-You can easily add a benchmark that is in the jsonl format we use or in the common NIF (NLP Interchange Format) format.
+You can easily add a benchmark that is in the jsonl format we use, in the common NIF (NLP Interchange Format) format or in the IOB-based format used by Hoffart et al. for their AIDA/CoNLL benchmark.
-Benchmarks in other formats first have to be converted into one of these two formats.
+Benchmarks in other formats first have to be converted into one of these formats.

 To add a benchmark, simply run

-    python3 create_benchmark_labels.py -name <benchmark_name> -bfile <benchmark_file> -bformat <nif|ours>
+    python3 create_benchmark_labels.py -name <benchmark_name> -bfile <benchmark_file> -bformat <nif|ours|aida-conll>

-This will create a benchmark file `benchmarks/benchmark_labels_<benchmark_name>.jsonl` in our jsonl format where groundtruth labels are annotated with their Wikidata name and types.
+This will create a benchmark file `benchmarks/benchmark_labels_<benchmark_name>.jsonl` in our jsonl format where groundtruth labels are annotated with their Wikidata label and types.

 The benchmark can now be linked with a linker of your choice using the `link_benchmark_entities.py` script with the parameter `-b <benchmark_name>`

     python3 link_benchmark_entities.py <experiment_name> <linker_type> <linker_info> -b <benchmark_name>

+Additionally, the benchmark can now be selected in the benchmarks dropdown menu of the web app.

 ### Initialize and Train Spacy Entity Linker